 A number of community land rights have come into effect in recent years.
 These alongside changes in planning including the advent of local place plans, and options such as community asset transfer provide opportunities for local communities to acquire land and assets.
 Calum Macleod from Community Land Scotland will highlight how communities have delivered housing on their land and the potential for much more development of this kind in rural communities.

 The Scottish Government has announced its backing for a Housing First and rapid rehousing approach to tackle homeslessness in Scotland.
 Local authorities are expected to produce Rapid Rehousing Transition Plans setting out how they are going to move away from the use of temporary accommodation and bed & breakfast to mainstream accommodation – in houses and flats in ordinary communities.
 But with much less social housing in rural communities how can rural authorities provide permanent housing for rural homeless people in rural communties.
 And can the wrap around care required to provide a Housing First approach be provided in villages and small towns.
-Sarah Johnsen from Heriot Watt University will discuss the implications for rural housing and Allan Jones will highlght the experience of implementing a Housing First approach in Aberdeenshire.
+Allan Jones will highlght the experience of implementing a Housing First approach in Aberdeenshire.